-Continuous Improvement Stages of Implementation
+Element 7/Operational Process #3 Continuous Improvement Stages of Implementation

 Novice Emerging Accomplished Highly Inclusive Plans for developing and supporting an inclusive school climate are implemented without collecting data to guide decisions.
+Programs and activities to create a more inclusive school climate and increase the effectiveness of the learning environment for all students are adopted without a shared vision and collective agenda.
 School and district leaders allocate time and resources to develop effective learning environments that provide an inclusive school climate and meet the needs of all students.
-All constituents (including students, staff, parents, and community) are given regular opportunities to reflect and share input on the effectiveness of the learning environment in meeting the needs of all students.
-Data is collected on the inclusiveness of the school climate and effectiveness of the learning environment from multipole sources across all stakeholders in the school and community throughout the year.
-Programs and Efforts to improve Policies are in place Data obtained guides activities to create a more inclusive school climate and increase the effectiveness of the learning environment for all students are adopted without a shared agenda. school climate and increase effectiveness of instructional practices are consistently reviewed and revised to provide inclusiveness and effectiveness of the learning environment. and actively used to ensure social inclusion for all students through instructional effectiveness, school programs, and social climate. decisions and plans for continuous improvement.
-Evidence is used to improve experiences and progress toward goals that ensure inclusiveness and effectiveness of the learning environment.
-Fridance of account Evidence of progress is communicated with the broader community to deepen understanding of an inclusive school climate and an effective learning environment which meet the needs of all students.
+Efforts to improve school climate and increase effectiveness of instructional practices are consistently reviewed and revised to provide inclusiveness and effectiveness of the learning environment.
+All constituents (including students, staff, parents and community) are given regular opportunities to reflect and share input on the effectiveness of the learning environment in meeting the needs of all students.
+Policies are in place and actively used to ensure social inclusion for all students through instructional effectiveness, school programs and school climate.
+Data is collected on the inclusiveness of the school climate and effectiveness of the learning environment from multiple sources across all stakeholders in the school and community throughout the year.
+This evidence guides decisions and plans for continuous improvement.
+Evidence is used to improve experiences and progress toward goals to ensure inclusiveness and effectiveness of the learning environment.
+Evidence of progress is communicated with the broader community to deepen understanding of an inclusive school climate and an effective learning environment which meets the needs of all students.